trislee02/BigInt/README.md

-This is the mid-term project for Advanced Programming
+This is the mid-term project for Advanced Programming class